-Shay (78-63 overall), named Yale head coach on June 25, 2003, helped guide the University of Massachusetts to the 2002 and 2003 NCAA quarterfinals as an assistant coach for four years under Greg Cannella.
+Shay (138-85, 15 years), named Yale head coach on June 25, 2003, helped guide the University of Massachusetts to the 2002 and 2003 NCAA quarterfinals as an assistant coach for four years under Greg Cannella.
 During his tenure, the Minutemen won two ECAC championships and three New England titles.
 UMass posted an impressive 37-9 overall record in his last three seasons.

 Shay served as the recruiting and defensive coordinator for the Minutemen.
 In 2002 and 2003 his defensive unit allowed under 10 goals a game and ranked third in nation in scoring margin.
 The 2001 squad led Division I in man-down defense, allowing opponents only 11 goals in 80 chances (.138).